18F/delivery-assurance/README.md

 1. Create an issue in [the Delivery Assurance repo](https://github.com/18F/delivery-assurance/issues). **please use the templates**
 2. An issue is generated in one of our "connected repos" ([see below](#connected-repos) for full list)

-## How work is prioritized and managed
+## How work is prioritized, assigned, and managed
 The [Delivery Assurance Shared Project Board](https://github.com/orgs/18F/projects/41) is our main kanban board.
 It automatically aggregates all issues across the various connected repos into one backlog for prioritization and execution.

 Work is prioritized by the 18F Leadership Team, based on the priorities listed above.